 I began writing and taking photographs for outdoor magazines while completing my BSc in Environmental Science at the University of Stirling in Scotland.
 The degree led to postgrad work including a research expedition in Zambia, while the writing and photography led to a freelance career in mountaineering, travel and science-related journalism for publications ranging from The Herald, The Independent, Rock#Ice and The Readers Digest, as well as short fiction published in Interzone, and contributions to various non-fiction anthologies and other books.
 It has taken me to remote and challenging places all over the world, from Australia to Chile, and Pakistan to Iceland.

-I now live in Dunoon, on the coast of the Cowal peninsula in the south west Highlands of Scotland, where I write novels and run a small music studio.
+I now live in Dunoon, on the coast of the Cowal peninsula in the south west Highlands of Scotland, where I write novels and screenplays.
 When I can find the time I enjoy sailing, windsurfing, mountain biking, hillwalking, trekking, surfing (badly!), reading (mainly science fiction), and wine - particularly New Zealand sauvignon blanc.

 My literary agent is John Jarrold.